 - Shared Savings Program - Track 2

 - Shared Savings Program - Track 3

-Clinicians who participate successfully in an Advanced APM are exempt from MIPS reporting and have the potential to earn a 5% Medicare incentive payment during 2019 through 2024.
+Clinicians who participate successfully in an APM may be exempt from MIPS reporting and have the potential to earn a 5% Medicare incentive payment during 2019 through 2024.
 Clinicians can use the APM Lookup Tool to check their Qualifying APM Participant (QP) status.

-Each APM and Advanced APM has unique requirements, please contact your APM program coordinator to discuss program and technology requirements.
+Each APM Type has unique requirements, please contact your APM program coordinator to discuss program and technology requirements.